 After obtaining the routing costs $\sum_{(i,j)\in\mathcal{L}}\lambda^{[k]}_{i,j} \hat{x}^{s,s'}_{i,j} (\lambda^{[k]})$, the part (c) computes the rates of all source-target satellite pairs by solving the flow rate maximization (FRM) problem as

 where routing costs are included as the weights of the traffic flow rates in the objective.
-Higher routing costs imply that the flow was routed through links with higher violations, and thus the flow rate should be reduced in the FRM.
-Note that as all constraints in \eqref{eq:const:path:flow_rate} as well as the objective function are linear in \eqref{eq:routine:flow_rate_given_routing_cost}, implying the problem is a linear program that can be solved efficiently.
-Finally, using the computed supergradient in \eqref{eq:dual_function_subgradient}, and the Lagrange multipliers are updated as
+Higher routing costs imply that the flow is routed through links with higher violations, and thus that the flow rate should be reduced in the FRM.
+Note that all constraints in \eqref{eq:const:path:flow_rate} as well as the objective function are linear in \eqref{eq:routine:flow_rate_given_routing_cost}, which implies that the problem is an LP that can be solved efficiently.
+Finally, using the computed supergradient in \eqref{eq:dual_function_subgradient}, the Lagrange multipliers are updated as